graphql-nexus/nexus-plugin-prisma/README.md

 t.crud.upsertOne<M>
 ```

-Allow clients to update-or-create (aka. insert) one particular record at a time of the respective Prisma model.
-This operation is a combination of [create](#create) and [update](#update) so you can re-use your knowledge about those.
+Allow clients to update or create (aka. insert) one particular record at a time of the respective Prisma model.
+This operation is a combination of [create](#create) and [update](#update).
 The generated GraphQL mutation matches `data` and `where` args to those of update, and `create` to that of `data` arg in create.
 Unlike update, upsert guarantees a return value.

 **Underlying Photon Function**